Tim-Spurlin/Falcon-Grant-Proposal/README.md

    - Multiple entry points required for fire safety and ADA compliance
    - Facilities operate across extended hours (some 24/7)

 Traditional security countermeasures like metal detectors, security gates, or extensive identity verification would fundamentally compromise our ability to deliver essential services to those in crisis, necessitating the innovative approach proposed in this application.
+This need directly aligns with the PASS Program (O-COPS-2025-172392) focus on implementing preventative security measures in vulnerable community facilities.

 ---